Populus trichocarpa: Ecology

 Although the most populous cottonwood of the Pacific Northwest, it hybridizes with the region's three other species: balsam poplar, plains cottonwood, and narrowleaf cottonwood; all four have similar appearances and provide habitats for various animals.

 Cottonwoods are shade intolerant.
 Black cottonwood thrives by colonizing disturbed sites, but can be replaced by conifers.
 The wood is relatively weak and waterlogged, often splitting during freezes.
 It is susceptible to rot as well.
 Woodpeckers create cavities which various animals can use for nests.
 Larger birds nest in the large upper branches.
 Beavers use the trees as food and dam-building material.

+Conservation

+Populus trichocarpa was evaluated by NatureServe in 2016, but with they consider it a subspecies of Populus balsamifera.
+Under this name they rated it as a secure subspecies (T5).

 Cultivation

 It is grown as an ornamental tree, valued for its fast growth and scented foliage in spring, detectable from over 100 m distance.
 The roots are however invasive, and it can damage the foundations of buildings on shrinkable clay soils if planted nearby (Mitchel 1996).

 Branches can be added to potted plants to stimulate rooting.